ComfyCon-AU/april_2024/content/english/cfp/cfp_writing.md

 ---
 title: "How to CFP"
 meta_title: "CFP Writing"
-description: "Cubmitting a CFP?
+description: "Submitting a CFP?
 Read this."
 image: false
 draft: false
 ---